The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Baby-led weaning gained popularity after Gill Rapley’s book was published in 2008.
 It works on the theory that when solid foods are introduced, babies should be encouraged to feed themselves, with little or no help from mum.
 Usually this involves finger food such as steamed carrots and broccoli.

 Although baby-led weaning has various benefits, we recommend beginning with purées.
 Starting with a variety of softer puréed foods is a safe and effective method that helps babies get the wide range of nutrients they need.
-The NHS supports this advice.
+The HSE supports this advice.

 However you choose to introduce your baby to solids, it’s important to look for the signals that tell you they’ve had enough.
 They may turn their head or simply close their mouth.